Exploring ActiveMQ Artemis

 ActiveMQ Artemis, the heir-apparent to ActiveMQ 5, marks a substantial departure from its predecessor.
+But is it ready for use in mission-critical applications?

-In this blog, we discuss the history of the ActiveMQ project, the differences between ActiveMQ Artemis vs. ActiveMQ, and considerations for teams who want to use Artemis in production.
+In this blog, we discuss the history of the ActiveMQ project, the differences between ActiveMQ vs. Artemis, and considerations for teams who want to use ActiveMQ Artemis in production.

 ActiveMQ Artemis is a next generation messaging broker that is designed to replace ActiveMQ 5.